-At 31 December 2016, the positions of Chairlady and Chief Executive Officer are held by Ms. Tsui Annie and Dr. Yang Guofeng respectively.
+At 1 January 2017, the positions of Chairlady and Chief Executive Officer are held by Ms. TSUI Annie and Dr. YANG Guofeng ("Dr. Yang") respectively.
 The Chairlady provides leadership and is responsible for the effective functioning and leadership of the Board.
 The Chief Executive Officer focuses on the Company's business development and daily management and operations generally.
-Dr. Yong Guofeng resigned as Chief Executive Officer on 11 January 2017.
+Dr. Yang resigned as Chief Executive Officer on 11 January 2017.
+At 31 December 2017, the position of the Chief Executive Officer was vacant.
+The Board has been searching and will continue to search for a suitable candidate to fill the casual vacancy created by the resignation of Dr. Yang.